cmda-bt/be-course-17-18/week-1.md

 config files, what they do, and who you are.

 Finally, mark this assignment as complete by opening an issue on our [GitHub issue tracker][profile-issue].
-Include a link yo your repository.
+Include a link to your repository.
 Let us know in the issue what you thought of the exercises.

 [materials]: readme.md#materials